Got questions? You’re not alone.

 What do we actually do in therapy?

-At this time, I’m not able to provide care for:
+I'm not able to provide care for:

-• Court-mandated or highly structured therapeutic requirements
+• Court-mandated therapy or highly structured legal requirements